ratnesh2001/python-astropy/README.md

 ## Terminology
 <ol>
-<li><b>Mollweide Projection -</b> The Mollweide is a pseudocylindrical projection in which the equator is represented as a straight horizontal line perpendicular to a central meridian one-half its length.</li>
+<li><b>Mollweide Projection:</b> The Mollweide is a pseudocylindrical projection in which the equator is represented as a straight horizontal line perpendicular to a central meridian one-half its length.</li>
-<li><b>Astropy -</b> Astropy is a collection of software packages written in the Python programming language and designed for use in astronomy.</li>
+<li><b>Astropy:</b> Astropy is a collection of software packages written in the Python programming language and designed for use in astronomy.</li>
-<li><b>Virgo SuperCluster -</b> The Virgo Supercluster or the Local Supercluster is a mass concentration of galaxies containing the Virgo Cluster and Local Group, which in turn contains the Milky Way and Andromeda galaxies.</li>
+<li><b>Virgo SuperCluster:</b> The Virgo Supercluster or the Local Supercluster is a mass concentration of galaxies containing the Virgo Cluster and Local Group, which in turn contains the Milky Way and Andromeda galaxies.</li>
 </ol>

 ### References: